glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 ## Cloudflare Tokens

 Then you need a Cloudflare account (free) and a Cloudflare Workers Bundled subscription, which will give you access to the [Workers KV][5] (which is where your blog will be stored at the edge).
 Bundled is notably cheap and will provide you with access to the lowest latency in the network.
-Also, you get increased CPU time limits which enables other interesting applications you can do in the future.
+Also, you get increased CPU time limits, which enable other interesting applications you can do in the future.

 You also need to add your website or blog domain to Cloudflare, which is free.
 [Here's how][6].